anabiman/pygran/docs/sphinx/source/index.rst

 * Intuitive (matlab-like) syntax for particle manipulation and analysis (e.g. slicing, concatenating, etc.)
 * Post-processing coupled particle-mesh DEM simulation with VTK
 * Quick and easy plotting of DEM data with matplotlib
-* Support for high-performance computing with MPI
+* Support for high-performance distributed computing with MPI

 Requirements
 ~~~~~~~~~~~~